mohamedhamednour/AI_Alert_face/README.md

 # Eye Blink Detection and Alert System

-This project detects when a person's eyes are closed for a certain period (5 seconds) and plays an alarm sound with a text message ("، اصحي!").
+This project detects when a person's eyes are closed for a certain period (5 seconds) and plays an alarm sound with a text message ("، Alert!").
 It uses a webcam to capture video frames and analyze eye aspect ratio (EAR) to determine eye closure.

 ## Features
 - Detects eye closure using the Eye Aspect Ratio (EAR) method.